Why do we compare everything to the first piece of information we received?

 The anchoring bias is a pervasive cognitive bias that causes us to rely too heavily on information that we received early in the decision-making process.
 Because we use this “anchoring” information as a point of reference, our perception of the situation can become skewed.

 There are two dominant theories behind the anchoring bias.
 The first one, the anchor-and-adjust hypothesis, says that when we make decisions under uncertainty, we start by assigning some initial value and subsequently adjusting it, but our adjustments are usually insufficient.
 The second one, the selective accessibility theory, says that the anchoring bias happens because we are primed to recall and notice anchor-consistent information.

 In criminal court cases, prosecutors often demand a certain l sentence for the accused.
 Research shows these demands can become anchors that bias the judge’s decision-making.

 Example 2 - Anchoring and portion sizes

 The common tendency to eat more when faced with a larger portion might be explained by anchoring.
 In one study, participants' estimates of how much they would eat were influenced by an anchoring portion size (large or small) they had been told to imagine previously.

 How to avoid it

-The anchoring effect is difficult (if not impossible) to completely avoid, but research shows that it can be reduced by considering reasons why the anchor doesn’t fit the situation well.
+The anchoring bias is difficult (if not impossible) to completely avoid, but research shows that it can be reduced by considering reasons why the anchor doesn’t fit the situation well.

 This article explores how anchoring can affect our decisions as consumers.
 Beyond just influencing how we think about an item’s price, evidence shows that it can also affect our perception of its quality.
-It also explores some other mechanisms that might contribute to anchoring bias.
+Here we also explore some other mechanisms that might contribute to the anchoring bias.